migueldeicaza/SwiftGodot/Sources/SwiftGodot/SwiftGodot.docc/Variants.md

 * Swift's Bool, Int, Int64, Strings and Floats
-* Godot's GString, Vector, Rect, Transform, Plane, Quaternion, AABB, Basis, Projection, NodePaths, RIDs, Callable, Dictionary, Array and PackedArrays.
+* Godot's GString, Vector, Rect, Transform, Plane, Quaternion, AABB, Basis, Projection, NodePaths, RIDs, Callable, GDictionary, Array and PackedArrays.
 * Godot's objects

 You wrap your data type by calling one of the ``Variant`` constructors, and then